awwad/uptane/README.md

 ```

-The primary client is expected to discard the malicious `firmware.img` downloaded from the Image repository
+The primary client is expected to also discard the malicious `firmware.img` downloaded from the Image repository
 and print a DEFENDED banner.
 If you were to inspect the console to locate the cause of the error, you should
 find the following: